 Projects with a total estimated construction cost of $250,000 or greater are generally have goals for the utilization of MBE/WBE/VBE/PBE certified firms.
 Goals may vary depending on scope, dollar, and geographical region.

 FEP ensures contract awards reflect and adhere to the Business Enterprise Program participation goals.
 Awarded contracts are reviewed and monitored by FEP.
-To take part in CDB projects as an MBE/WBE/PBE/VBE certified vendor, the business must be certified with the Illinois Department of Central Management Services.
+To take part in CDB projects as an MBE/WBE/PBE/VBE certified vendor, the business must be certified with the Illinois Commission on Equity and Inclusion, Business Enterprise Program.
 CDB does not certify businesses.

 DEPARTMENT OF HUMAN RIGHTS WORKFORCE PROGRAM